-When I led seizure-free life for five years, I never asked my neurologist about the side effects of the anti-epileptic drugs (AED) in regards to my intense exercise schedule.
+When I led seizure-free life for five years, I never asked my neurologist about the side effects of the epilepsy medications in regards to my intense fitness schedule.
 When my neurologist decided to withdraw my medication, my seizures reoccurred after one year.

 I met with my neurologist, and he resumed my medications.
 In 2016, I changed my neurologist and the first thing he advised was blood work check-ups.
 Later on, he changed my entire course of medication and this process took about 2-3 months.

 During that phase, the frequency of my focal (complex partial) seizures was high.
 I asked my neurologist why he was not prescribing me the salt which helped me in leading seizure-free life.
 He simply replied to check the sodium level in my blood report.
 He essentially told that if he prescribed me that medicine, it will impact my sodium level, which is already on the lower borderline side.
 This could lead to an electrolyte imbalance in my body and increase the chances of having a seizure.